 We are the Behavioural Economics Team of the Australian Government, or BETA.

 We are the Australian Government’s central unit for behavioural economics in public policy.
-Headed up by Professor Michael Hiscox, we use economics, science and psychology to improve policy outcomes.
+Working with our Research Director Professor Robert Slonim, we use economics, science and psychology to improve policy outcomes.